waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## H. Untested Hypotheses
 - **PC Box Selection Anomaly:** The game may select the box one position *below* the highlighted cursor.
 This has only been observed once and requires further testing to confirm if it's a consistent bug.
 (Next Test: Next time 'CHANGE BOX' is used).
 - **Indigo Plateau Auto-Heal:** Blacking out during the Elite Four challenge and respawning at the Indigo Plateau entrance automatically heals the entire party.
 (Observed Turn 149617)

+# V. Admin & Maintenance Tasks

+## A. Map Marker Cleanup (To-Do)
+- **Investigate Marker on Map 9 (Indigo Plateau):** Per Overwatch feedback (Turn 149642), review the marker `🚪 Used - To PC Lobby at (8, 12)`.
+The label seems to describe a destination on a different map, which is incorrect.
+Delete or correct it on the next visit to Map 9.